Key Takeaways

 But the one that can truly close the strategy-to-execution gap for your go-to-market team, though, is a sales enablement platform—specifically, one with native, purpose-built AI capabilities that boost GTM performance.

-Take Highspot.
-Our AI is like a turbo boost for your GTM engine.
+Our agentic AI for go-to-market teams across industries is like a turbo boost for your entire GTM engine.
 It doesn’t just tell reps what to do.
-Our out-of-the-box and custom AI sales agents—including and especially our deal agents—shows them what works, right at the moment they need it:
+Our out-of-the-box and custom AI sales agents—including and especially our Deal Agent—shows them what works, right at the moment they need it:

-- And because everything’s tied to real buyer engagement and pipeline data, you’re not just making reps feel better.
+- Because everything’s tied to real buyer engagement and pipeline data, you’re not just making reps feel better.
 You’re also helping them perform better.
 That means less time stuck in deals, more sales won, and a team that keeps hitting quota without burning out.